 PCT 1 – High School Diploma/GED, BLS.
 A CNA, MA or a student currently enrolled in an approved BSN program, who has completed Fundamentals of Nursing Practice, will be considered.
 PCT 2 – High School Diploma/ GED, EMT and BLS.
 A CNA or MA with two years’ experience will be considered.
 Students in their final year of a BSN program may be considered.
 PCT 3 – High School Diploma/GED, BLS and Paramedic or LPN license required.
 Newly licensed RN’s, who are current employees of ACH, who choose to apply for a future RN Residency Program, may also be employed as a PCT 3.
 Professional appearance and behaviors are expected at all times.
 Hospital required education, tasks and unit specific competency pathways are due on time.
 Failure to complete timely will result negatively on education section of employee’s evaluation and may prohibit ability to work until outstanding items are successfully completed.
 Hospital based patient care experience preferred.
 Pediatric experience highly desirable.
 Some departments may have additional experience requirements related to their specialty.
 May be required to be on call.
 May be required to float.
 Able to read/write/speak and understand English proficiently.
 Ability to effectively manage within an environment of emotional and physical stress.
 Work hours may include weekend, holidays, other shifts and other units.
 Certain areas may require travel

-All Children's Hospital, a member of Johns Hopkins Medicine, is an Equal Opportunity / Affirmative Action employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, age, national origin, disability, protected veteran status, or any other status protected by federal, state, or local law.
+All Children's Hospital, a member of Johns Hopkins Medicine, is an Equal Opportunity/ Affirmative Action employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sexual orientation, gender identity, sex, age, national origin, disability, protected veteran status, or any other status protected by federal, state, or local law.

 If you are an individual with a disability or a disabled veteran who is unable to use our online tool to search for or to apply for jobs, you may request a reasonable accommodation by contacting our Human Resources department at 727-767-8299.
 For TTY users, call Florida relay or dial 711.